Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Introduction

-After subtracting the exactly calculable cross section of the BH process, $\di\sigma^{BH}$, from Eq.~(\ref{eq:ssc}) and integrating the remainder over $\phigg$, all azimuth-dependent terms disappear and there remains only the dominant contribution from transversely polarized virtual photons to the DVCS cross section, which is indicated by the subscript $\text{T}$:
+After subtracting the cross section of the BH process, $\di\sigma^{BH}$, from Eq.~(\ref{eq:ssc}) and integrating the remainder over $\phigg$, all azimuth-dependent terms disappear and only the dominant contribution from transversely polarized virtual photons to the DVCS cross section remains.
+It is indicated by the subscript $\text{T}$:

 This cross section is converted into the cross section for virtual-photon scattering using the flux $\Gamma(Q^2,\nu,E_{\mu})$ for transverse virtual photons,

 with

 for which the Hand convention \cite{hand} is used.
 Here, $m_{\mu}$ and $E_{\mu}$ denote the mass and energy of the incoming muon, respectively, and $\alpha_{\text{em}}$ the electromagnetic fine-structure constant.